blumenkuebel/sap-dm-pod2-mcp-server/README.md

 > only for identification. **SAP provides no support** for this project — issues and questions
 > go through this repository, not SAP support channels.

 > **Note on bundled content.** This repository ships the hand-written pattern & reference docs and the reference example plugins under MIT.
-It also ships the **POD2 API reference** (`docu/pod2-api-specs/`), generated from the POD 2.0 JSDoc bundle SAP publishes under **Apache-2.0**, and the UI5 API bundle generated from **OpenUI5** (Apache-2.0) — each carries its own LICENSE/NOTICE.
+It also ships the **POD2 API reference** (`docu/pod2-api-specs/`), generated from the POD 2.0 JSDoc bundle SAP publishes under **Apache-2.0**.
+The SAPUI5 API metadata is fetched locally from the SAPUI5 SDK under your own SAP license.
 It does **not** redistribute tenant-bound SAP specs (SAP DM REST OpenAPI specs, MDO metadata) — those are release-bound SAP content you fetch locally for your own licensed release.
-See [Bring your own SAP specs](#bring-your-own-sap-specs).
+See [Step 3: Load the REST API specifications](#step-3-load-the-rest-api-specifications).

 ---